 5.41.070 Caps on the Number of Short Term Rental Licenses

-The total number of short term rental licenses allowable in unincorporated Marin County is limited to 923.
+The total initial number of short term rental licenses allowable in unincorporated Marin County is limited to 923.
+The ultimate number of short term licenses allowable in unincorporated Marin County is limited to 217.